History of juggling: Ancient Egypt

 This Egyptian wall painting from the wall of Tomb 15 at Beni Hasan appears to depict toss jugglers.

-The earliest record of toss juggling is a painting dated between 1994-1781 B.C., during the Middle Kingdom period of Ancient Egypt, on the wall of Tomb 15 in Egypt's Beni Hasan cemetery complex.
+The earliest record of toss juggling is a painting dated between 1994–1781 BC, during the Middle Kingdom period of Ancient Egypt, on the wall of Tomb 15 in Egypt's Beni Hasan cemetery complex.
 This tomb belonged to Baqet III, a provincial governor of Menat-Khufu (present day Minya) during the later years of the Eleventh Dynasty of Egypt.
 It depicts female dancers and acrobats juggling up to three balls, and one of the girls juggling with her arms crossed.

 In another Beni Hasan painting, four girls are playing a juggling game in which two girls throw and catch a ball while being carried on the backs of the others.
 Arthur Watson, in his 1907 article for The Reliquary and Illustrated Archaeologist, suggests that if a player dropped the ball in this game, it became that player's turn to become the bearer.

 Brooklyn Museum associate curator Dr. Robert Bianchi suggests that the appearance of jugglers in the Beni Hassan tomb may be "an analogy between balls and circular mirrors, as round things were used to represent solar objects, birth and death."